ajikcey/wikilib/README.md

 ## Troubleshooting

-If you get an error `User authorization failed: invalid session`, try this comand:
+If you get an error `User authorization failed: invalid session`, try this command:

 ```
 rm ~/.config/configstore/@vkontakte/vk-miniapps-deploy.json